iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Great App, very helpful for the unmotivated.
+Gently persuasive.
+Just a shame it's been developed by millennials who have no attention to detail and it means it's quite buggy and has repeated issues with sometimes not loading and often times your chosen narrators dialogue not working.
+One has to repeatedly switch trainer to get it to work.
+Let someone who is methodical try to fix it rather than someone with no attention span.<br> :date: __2021-04-03 14:41:24__

+> For some reason the app will tell me to run but not tell me to stop and change to walking....<br> :date: __2021-03-31 10:23:21__

+> Directs you to good play lists for your run but no obvious way to play them in sync with the podcast!
+Awkward to set up so keeps playing once you've started running and locked your phone.
+Spent most of my first run getting this right.
+Reminders don't seem to work.
+I'm sticking with it as it is a handy way to track how many runs you've done but there really is big room for improvement.<br> :date: __2021-03-30 16:24:10__

+> Can confirm on my Pixel 3 phone runs will only work when Lice Captioning is on.
+Timer won't count down so cant do runs without it on.
+Strange<br> :date: __2021-03-30 14:59:52__

+> It's simple but effective although would be better if there were more countdowns and tips on technique.<br> :date: __2021-03-29 21:28:36__

+> App is great, audio sounds good and it's helped me run, but the run just stops constantly (every 2 or 3 runs) and I have to guess how far along I've got.
+It really takes me out of the run if I have to constantly check if the thing is still going or not (especially on longer runs).<br> :date: __2021-03-28 19:43:31__

 > Good but difficult to link music to.<br> :date: __2021-03-28 03:39:18__

 > This app works well in encouraging you but after a while the repetition gets to you and you no longer feel motivated to complete it.<br> :date: __2021-03-27 13:35:26__